It's Never a Great Morning . . .

 Here’s the Times debate on “What Goldman’s [Alleged] Conduct Reveals,” in which I participated.
 Get it while it’s fresh!

 Would the Dodd Bill Prevent Bailouts?

 Treasury Secretary Tim Geithner said yesterday that the Dodd bill for financial regulatory reform does not institutionalize bailouts.
-“If a major institution manages itself to the edge of their abyss, we’re able to put them out of ...
+“If a major institution manages itself to the edge of their abyss, we’re able to put them out of their misery, ...